Boljoon Church: Historical and cultural designations

+Theft of items

+In the 1980s, five early 19th-century panels depicting various saints were reported missing from the church's pulpit, with varying accounts attributing it to theft or an illegal sale by the then-parish priest.
+Four surfaced in the private collection of Union Bank of the Philippines CEO Edwin Bautista, who donated them to the National Museum of the Philippines in February 2024.
+News of the donation led to demands from the Archdiocese of Cebu as well as civil officials and residents of the province for the panels to be returned.
+In response, the National Museum said that it was open to share the panels, adding that the donors procured the panels through legitimate means, “highlighting their commitment to ethical acquisition.”
+A copy of the deed of donation of the panels obtained by Rappler read that the panels should stay with the National Museum, which would hold them in perpetuity and put them on display, while acknowledging that the panels came from Boljoon Church.
+On April 1, the Cebu Provincial Board passed a motion to file charges against the National Museum and others who took custody over the panels.
+On May 8, the National Museum's board of trustees ruled in favor of returning the panels to Boljoon Church.
+The National Museum then formally handed over the panels to the Archdiocese of Cebu in a ceremony at the Cathedral Museum of Cebu on March 13, 2025, before these were brought to Boljoon the next day.

+Aside from the panels, the church is also seeking to recover an 18th-century tabernacle which was in the possession of a certain David Kamansky, executive director of the USC Pacific Asia Museum in Pasadena, California, and was later auctioned off in 2017 by the Leon Gallery for ₱1.4 million.

 Church features

 The church is a fortress church, built of coral stones and located on a hill near the sea.
 It originally served as a watchtower for Moro raids.
 The church is known for its original terracotta roof tiles and its distinct folk art or Filipino Baroque style seen predominantly on its choir screen and pulpit.
 Twenty-eight pillars support the 2 m thick walls made of mortar and lime.
 Its ceiling paintings are the work of Miguel Villareal, a native of Boljoon.
 The three gates and the walls of the church are made of coral stones and were constructed from 1802 to 1808 under the auspices of Father Bermejo.

 Altar

 The main retablo is in pseudo-baroque rococo with gold leaf highlights and polychrome accents.
-Located on the central niche of the main altar is the image of Boljoon's patron, Our Lady of Patrocinio, brought by Father Bartolome de Garcia from Spain in 1599.
+Located on the central niche of the main altar is the image of Boljoon's patron, Our Lady of the Patronage, brought by Father Bartolome de Garcia from Spain in 1599.
 A side chapel located on the left side of the church is also dedicated to the patron.